HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The most commonly used libraries and technologies found on the mobile web impact performance and inform us on technology adoption.

-{# TODO Not sure why this whole section talks about "the mobile web", when it seems to be very similar to both mobile and desktop?
-I'm also not sure what to take away from this section (if anything?) #}

 According to <a hreflang="en" href="https://www.wappalyzer.com/">Wappalyzer</a> data, JavaScript library JQuery is the dominant library of the mobile web, present in 84.4% of tested sites.
 Google is the dominant provider, holding three of the top five spots.

 <figure>